Youth Baseball Rules Addendum

 - A tie is equal to a ½ win and ½ loss for each team.

 - The home team in Championship Play will be the higher seed except when there is no seeding.
-When there is no seeding, the home team will be determined by a coin flip.
+When there is no seeding, a coin flip will determine the home team.
 This is the case even if the schedule says otherwise.